abhipaul-gcp/VScodeFolder/GoogleDoc/USAGE.md

 **Output:**

-This will create a file named `Merged_Documentation_Output.pdf`.
+This will create a file named `Merged_Doc.pdf`.
 This file is a combination of all the documentation pages.

 ### Step 3: Compress the Merged PDF

 The merged PDF file can be quite large.
-This final step uses `pdf_compressor.py` to reduce the file size of the `Merged_Documentation_Output.pdf`.
+This final step uses `pdf_compressor.py` to reduce the file size of the `Merged_Doc.pdf`.

 **Default Usage (No Arguments):**

 If you run the script without any arguments, it will automatically:
-*   Use `Merged_Documentation_Output.pdf` as the input file.
+*   Use `Merged_Doc.pdf` as the input file.
-*   Save the compressed file as `compressed_Merged_Doc.pdf`.
+*   Save the compressed file as `comp_Merged_Doc.pdf`.
 *   Use the default compression level (9).

 To execute with default settings: